-#AllOfUsLocal

-A heartfelt guide to empowering estranged and care experienced students, and SU / council officers to create local communities and sociable, safe spaces
+#AllOfUsLocal A heartfelt guide to empowering estranged and care experienced students, and SU / council officers to create local communities and sociable, safe spaces.

-Introduction

 All of Us is the community for estranged and care experienced students across the UK.
 Our community is national, and it exists everywhere!
 We're online, we meet up in real life, we have societies, groups, group chats, dinner out... some of us don't do any of that, but we still feel like All of Us just existing helps us to feel part of something bigger.
 Being nationwide is great but we also know that people are keen to set up things that bring people together a little closer to home.
 This is our guide to help you do that.
 Consider it a roadmap to help you to create your own positive and inclusive spaces at your uni, college or SU, with support from us if you need it; under the All of Us umbrella (or flag, actually) so that estranged and care experienced students can easily recognise this is something for them.

-An introduction from Muhsina The heart behind #AllOfUsLocal

-Why did I create this guide?
+All of Us: the community for all estranged and care experienced students across the UK.
+An introduction from Muhsina, The heart behind #AllOfUsLocal Why did I create this guide?

 Simple.
 It's born from a place of understanding and empathy.
-I've seen the unique challenges we all as estranged and care-experienced students face - the feeling of being on the outskirts of university life. #AllOfUsLocal is our way of reaching out, of saying, "You're seen, and you're not alone."
+I've seen the unique challenges we all as estranged and careexperienced students face - the feeling of being on the outskirts of university life. #AllOfUsLocal is our way of reaching out, of saying, "You're seen, and you're not alone."
+Building more than just communities At the core of this guide is the idea of building inclusive and supportive spaces.
+It's about creating a sense of belonging where every student feels valued.
+Imagine a community that's not just a group of people, but a family within your academic environment.